 Housing & Meals

-Students may choose to reside with a host family, in a residence hall off-campus, or independently.
-The program will make arrangements for students choosing to reside with a host family or in a residence hall.
+Students may choose to reside within an off-campus residence or independently.
+The program will make arrangements for students choosing to reside in an off-campus residence.
 Students in program-arranged housing will be provided three meals per day.
 Students choosing to reside independently make their own housing arrangements.

 All participants in this program are required to apply and obtain a long stay student visa at the Spanish Consulate General in New York City.
 A visa is a stamp that will be placed in your passport allowing you to study abroad for a period that is longer than 90 days.
 More details and instructions on obtaining the Spanish visa are provided upon acceptance.
 NOTE: Non-US passport holders (or dual European citizens) may require different procedures.
 Please contact your program specialist for more details.
 To begin reading about the student visa process, please visit the Consulate General of Spain in New York's website.

-Students make their own flight arrangements to Barcelona's international airport, Josep Tarradellas Barcelona-El Prat .
-It is the students' responsibility to make their way via taxi to the residence hall, or independent housing accommodations on the official start date of the program.
+Students make their own round-trip flight arrangements to Barcelona's international airport, Josep Tarradellas Barcelona-El Prat .
+It is the students' responsibility to make their way via taxi to the off-campus residence, or independent housing accommodations on the official start date of the program.

 Costs (budget sheet)